-Let me guess … You’re in Albuquerque, New Mexico for the much of the week for the International Balloon Fiesta.
+Let me guess … You’re in Albuquerque, New Mexico for the much of the week for the Albuquerque Int’l Balloon Fiesta.
 You want to spend an afternoon or two in Santa Fe sightseeing.
-Do you really want to make that long drive, an hour in each direction?
+Do you really want to make that long drive, over an hour in each direction?
 Do you want the hassle of finding parking?
-You will need a designated driver if you plan to enjoy a good wine with your meal, and, frankly, driving back in the evening, after dark, is not fun.
+You may need a designated driver if you plan to enjoy a good wine with your meal, and, frankly, driving back in the evening, after dark, is not fun.
 Is there a better option?

 If you’re staying in a downtown Albuquerque hotel you can easily park the car at an indoor lot across the street from the Alvarado Transportation Center to catch the Rail Runner.
-You can catch an afternoon commuter train, have about four and a half hours of blissful time in Santa Fe for dining and exploring, catch the 8:15 train home and be snug and snoozing in your hotel bed before 11PM.
+You can catch an afternoon commuter train, have about four and a half hours of blissful time in Santa Fe for dining and exploring, catch the 8:15 train home and be snug and snoozing in your hotel bed before 11 PM.
 Cool!

 The Rail Runner puts you in the heart of downtown Santa Fe.
 A leisurely stroll will take you to the Plaza, Canyon Road, and many of the must-see attractions, and, leave you enough time for a good meal before heading back to the Santa Fe Depot for the train home.
 Easy peasy!